MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/add-edit-form-navigation-related-entities.md

 ---
-title: "Add form navigation for related entities in Dynamics 365 for Customer Engagement | MicrosoftDocs"
+title: "Add form navigation for related entities in Dynamics 365 for Customer Engagement for Customer Engagement | MicrosoftDocs"
 descriptoin: Learn how to add form navigation for related entities ms.custom: "" ms.date: 11/08/2018